miketarpey/piper/README.md

 ```

 ## Goals and Features
-- Simplify data wrangling/building data pipelines by using a set of easy to remember wrapper functions.

 - Enhance working with Excel files through the WorkBook class
     - Exporting high quality formatted Excel Workbooks using [xlsxwriter](https://xlsxwriter.readthedocs.io/)